 - Read my latest post about Goals Contracts & Accountability!

 Let that person in.
 Accountability goes only as far as you allow it.
 If you don’t allow them to call you out or enforce some consequences, then you’re only hurting yourself.
 I’ve been doing workout accountability for a few years now, and the women who weren’t as successful were the ones who wouldn’t allow our accountability to go past check ins.
 If they had a few weeks of excuses, they didn’t let me (or someone else) in enough to push them to set consequences or really dive into the root of the problem.
 Let that person in.
 Always respond to them and determine to not let a “how was your workout?” text go unanswered- for the sake of your health and waistline!

 Don’t ask yourself “What if I fail?” and don’t think about letting your partner down.
 Instead, force yourself to daydream about “what if I succeed?” and get excited about the new body, new energy, and new strength you will have.
 Look forward to your accountability partner’s cheers and applause!
 Remember, research shows this is an extremely effective way to reach your goals!

 Don’t Wait, Start Moving Toward Your Goals Today

 Here at The Fit Tutor we believe in creating community and using accountability and check-ins to increase your consistency of performing healthy habits.
 We offer accountability for exercise and healthy eating, in groups or individually.
 It’s only $11.99 per month to gain access to our several Workout Programs, Weekly Workouts, Workout Creator, Nutrition Course, and Accountability options.

 If you’re already a member, click on the link below and you will see several options for accountability.
 Choose what works best for YOU and contact Allison ASAP to get started on achieving your goals!
-If you’re not sure if this is what you need, email me or start your FREE TRIAL today!
+If you’re not sure if this is what you need, email me!